 You can also send your child positive messages about herself by focusing on her body’s abilities, rather than the way her body looks.

 The most important positives in your child’s life aren’t related to his size or shape, so you can let your child know how proud you are of things like his sense of humour, effort at school, helpfulness or other special skills.
 You can also help your child spend time on interests and activities that make him feel good.

 Body image for young people with special needs

 Not everyone gets a ‘standard’ strong and healthy body.
-You can talk about healthy body image with your child and emphasise that it includes all types of bodies, even ones that don’t fit the popular mould.
+You can talk about healthy body image with your child and emphasise that it includes all types of bodies, even ones that don’t fit the popular ideal.